icopy-site/awesome/docs/awesome/awesome-cpp.md

 * [retter](https://github.com/MaciejCzyzewski/retter) - A collection of hash functions, ciphers, tools, libraries, and materials related to cryptography.
 * [s2n](https://github.com/awslabs/s2n) - An implementation of the TLS/SSL protocols.
 [Apache]
 * [sha1collisiondetection](https://github.com/cr-marcstevens/sha1collisiondetection) - Library and command line tool to detect SHA-1 collision in a file.
 [MIT]
-* [Tink](https://github.com/google/tink) - A multi-language, cross-platform library that provides cryptographic APIs that are secure, easy to use correctly, and hard(https://github.com/fffaraz/awesome-cpp/blob/master/er) to misuse.
+* [Tink](https://github.com/google/tink) - A multi-language, cross-platform library that provides cryptographic APIs that are secure, easy to use correctly, and hard(er) to misuse.
 [Apache-2.0]
 * [Tiny AES in C](https://github.com/kokke/tiny-AES-c) - Small portable AES128/192/256 in C. [PublicDomain]
 * [Themis](https://github.com/cossacklabs/themis) - crypto library for painless data security, providing symmetric and asymmetric encryption, secure sockets with forward secrecy, for mobile and server platforms.
 [Apache2]